 The law believes that an adult who is responsible for caring for a youngster also has the responsibility of keeping that child protected from unreasonable danger.
 When the parent fails to do so, he or she could be found guilty of child endangerment.

 Child endangerment is more than direct physical youngster abuse.
 You may also be accused of child endangerment if you allow any youngster to suffer needlessly, neglect a child’s health, allow a child’s health or well-being to be threatened, or if you inflict any form of mental cruelty, physical abuse, or emotional abuse on a child.
-In the state of Washington, it’s possible that you could be charged with the abuse of children in situations where you are not violating a law – for instance, when you are disciplining your own child.
+In Washington state, it’s possible that you could be charged with the abuse of children in situations where you are not violating a law – for instance, when you are disciplining your own child.
 If you are arrested and charged with child endangerment in the greater Seattle area, consult with experienced Seattle child endangerment attorney Kevin Trombold at once.
-With more than two decades of criminal defense experience, attorney Kevin Trombold is ready to fight for justice on your behalf.
+With more than two decades of criminal defense experience, attorney Kevin Trombold is eager to fight for justice on your behalf.

 A SERIOUS CHARGE